marie-geo/personal-website/content/post/20-12-02-ICML-best-paper/index.md

   In a study, the Myoshirt was able to assist both people with and without impairments by reducing their muscular effort in a daily life-inspired task, and increasing their muscular endurance time in a fatigue task.
-image:
-  filename: featured.jpg
----
-The Myoshirt is a textile-based soft wearable robot that supports the shoulder in daily life.